 With the Device ID field not present (indicating the current device ID is maintained) and set the

-Device ID Status field of the Device ID KDE or Device ID element to 0 to indicate that the AP recognizes the non-AP STA in the appropriate frame.
+Device ID Status field of the Device ID KDE or Device ID (sub)element to 0 to indicate that the AP recognizes the non-AP STA in the appropriate frame. (#210)

 Assign a new device ID value in the Device ID field and set the Device ID Status field of the

-Device ID KDE or Device ID element to 0 in the appropriate frame.When an AP with dot11DeviceIDActivated equal to true receives a first PASN frame containing a device ID which is recognized, the AP shall assign a new device ID value to the non-AP STA, via setting a new device ID in the Device ID field with the Device ID Status field of the Device ID element set to 0 to indicate that the AP recognizes the non-AP STA in the second PASN frame.
+Device ID KDE or Device ID (sub)element to 0 in the appropriate frame. (#210)

+When an AP with dot11DeviceIDActivated equal to true receives a first PASN frame containing a device ID which is recognized, the AP shall assign a new device ID value to the non-AP STA, via setting a new device ID in the Device ID field with the Device ID Status field of the Device ID subelement set to 0 to indicate that the AP recognizes the non-AP STA in the second PASN frame. (#210)

-When a non-AP STA receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID element equal to 0 it may proceed with the assumption that the shared identity state with the AP or ESS (as per the concepts of 12.2.10) is now bound to the TA field in the Association Request frame most recently transmitted by the non-AP STA.
+When a non-AP STA receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID (sub)element equal to 0 it may proceed with the assumption that the shared identity state with the AP or ESS (as per the concepts of 12.2.10) is now bound to the TA field in the Association Request frame most recently transmitted by the non-AP STA. (#210)

-If an AP sets Device ID element or Device ID KDE with the Device ID Status field set to 1 indicating “Not Recognized”, then the AP may also provide in that same Device ID element or Device ID KDE a new device ID, thus establishing a new shared identity.
-An AP may set a Device ID Status field to 1 indicating “Not Recognized” if the AP cannot unequivocally identify the non-AP STA shared identity state.
+If an AP sets Device ID (sub)element or Device ID KDE with the Device ID Status field set to 1 indicating “Not Recognized”, then the AP may also provide in that same Device ID (sub)element or Device ID KDE a new device ID, thus establishing a new shared identity.
+An AP may set a Device ID Status field to 1 indicating “Not Recognized” if the AP cannot unequivocally identify the non-AP STA shared identity state. (#210)

-When a non-AP STA receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID element equal to 1, it shall assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.10).
+When a non-AP STA receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID (sub)element equal to 1, it shall assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.10). (#210)

 ….(existing texts)….